opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. c:function:: void compare(const Mat& src1, double value, Mat& dst, int cmpop)

-    Performs per-element comparison of two arrays or an array and scalar value.
+    Performs the per-element comparison of two arrays or an array and scalar value.

-    :param src1: The first source array
+    :param src1: The first source array.

-    :param src2: The second source array; must have the same size and same type as  ``src1``
+    :param src2: The second source array of the same size and type as  ``src1`` .

-    :param value: The scalar value to compare each array element with
+    :param value: A scalar value to compare each array element with.

-    :param dst: The destination array; will have the same size as  ``src1``  and type= ``CV_8UC1``
+    :param dst: The destination array of the same size as  ``src1``  and type= ``CV_8UC1`` .

-    :param cmpop: The flag specifying the relation between the elements to be checked
+    :param cmpop: The flag specifying the relation between the elements to be checked.

             * **CMP_EQ** :math:`\texttt{src1}(I) = \texttt{src2}(I)`  or  :math:`\texttt{src1}(I) = \texttt{value}`
             * **CMP_GT** :math:`\texttt{src1}(I) > \texttt{src2}(I)`  or  :math:`\texttt{src1}(I) > \texttt{value}`